puppetlabs/puppet-docs/source/guides/language_guide.markdown

 not acquainted with programming terms, this means that we can extend the functionality of the previous class without copy/pasting the entire class.
-Inheritance allows subclasses to override resource settings defined in parent classes.
+Inheritance allows subclasses to override resource settings declared in parent classes.
 A class can only inherit from one other class, not more than one.
 In programming terms, this is called 'single inheritance'.